 The process of making classic bamboo flooring is a little less intense, but it still creates a tougher floor than most hardwoods.

 There are two kinds of classic bamboo planks: horizontal or vertical.
-In both cases, after harvesting, the hollow bamboo stalks are fed into a slicer to cut them into thin strips.
+After harvesting, the hollow bamboo stalks are fed into a slicer to cut them into thin strips in both cases.
 Next, the green outer layer is peeled away, and the ridges are sanded down to create a smooth surface.

 For horizontal planks, which show more bamboo nodes, the individual pieces are laid flat on top of each other, as in the diagram below.

 The pieces are then pressed together to form flooring planks and fused with glues and pressure.
-As a result of the constructions arrays above, the grain patterns of classic bamboo floors look more modern, like in the images below.
+As a result of the construction arrays above, classic bamboo floors’ grain patterns look more modern, like in the images below.